tpathre/research-projects/README.md

-# List of research projects
+# Research Projects List

+1) Phase effects in Pitch Discrimination
+2) Analysis of implementation of optimal decision device in a computational auditory model